Adaptive-Solver Framework for Dynamic Strategy Selection in Large Language Model Reasoning

+We further explore why integrating multiple solving methods improves performance.
+We focus on two adaptation strategies, \textit{prompting method adaptation} and \textit{decomposition granularity adaptation}, to conduct this analysis.

-\textbf{\textit{Prompting method adaptation} combines the advantages of different prompting methods.} In our analysis, presented in Table~\ref{table-analysis-prompt-adaptation} (Appendix~\ref{appedix_prompting_method}), we categorize all problems into four distinct groups based on the individual performance of CoT* and L2M*.
-We then measure the accuracy of the adaptive method [CoT*, L2M*] on each group, as well as the frequency of using CoT* and L2M* within the adaptive method.
-For the problems that both CoT* and L2M* successfully solve, we observed that [CoT*, L2M*] basically yields correct answers.
-Furthermore, for the subset of problems where either CoT* or L2M* succeeds while the other does not, [CoT*, L2M*] effectively address the majority (60\%-70\%) of them.
-These findings indicate that the adaptive approach effectively harnesses the complementary strengths of both prompting methods, leading to improved performance.
+\textbf{Prompting method adaptation combines the advantages of different prompting methods.} Our analysis of \textit{prompting method adaptation} utilizes a specified pipeline [CoT, L2M], with LLM model as GPT3.5 and sample size as 3.
+We analyze the relation between the questions answered correctly by [CoT, L2M] and those questions correctly answered by CoT and L2M respectively.
+As detailed in Table~\ref{table-analysis-prompt-adaptation}, we categorize all problems into four distinct groups, and calculate [CoT, L2M]'s accuracy and the utilization of CoT and L2M in [CoT, L2M] for each group.
+We find that [CoT, L2M] consistently delivers correct answers when both CoT and L2M succeed.
+Notably, in situations where either CoT or L2M succeeds, [CoT, L2M] addressed the majority (60\%-70\%) of those problems.
+These findings indicate that \textit{prompting method adaptation} merges the advantages of both prompting methods, leading to a performance boost.